kamalkoranga/round2-pathfinder/README.md

-# PathFinder — AI-Powered Personalised Learning Path Recommender
+# PathFinder — personalised learning paths

-Describe your goal in plain language.
-PathFinder works out which skills you are missing, then builds a **sequenced** roadmap of courses, projects and checkpoints — prerequisites in the right order, milestones time-boxed to your availability, and a reason attached to every single step.

-> Most course platforms answer *"what could I take?"*.
-The hard question is
-> *"what should I take, in what order, and why?"* — that is the problem
-> PathFinder solves.
+PathFinder takes a learning goal and turns it into a practical sequence of courses, projects, and checkpoints.
+It looks at the learner's current skills, fills the important gaps first, and explains why each item was selected.

+The main idea is simple: finding resources is easy; deciding what to do next, and in what order, is the harder part.

 **Live app:** <https://pathfinder-nine-theta.vercel.app>

 **Repository:** <https://github.com/kamalkoranga/round2-pathfinder>
-**Demo video:** `docs/PathFinder-Demo.mp4` (2m40s, 1080p, captioned)

 ---